-By assuming the radial pressure gradient force is in balance with the centripetal and Coriolis forces above the boundary layer and a bulk drag law at the lower boundary [i.e., $K_m(dU_b/dz) = C_dMU_b$, where U_b denotes the horizontal component of wind in the slab boundary layer and M represents the wind speed], for a slab boundary layer of mean thickness δ , Eqs.
-(2) and (3) reported in this work may be recast into the horizontal momentum equations (9) and (10) reported in Smith and Montgomery (2008).
-Apart from the analysis of simulation outputs reported in Table 1 and to provide additional insight into the relationship between the radial frictional forces [last term in Eq.
-(3)], radial acceleration, and subsequent inflow, this coupled system of equations for the momentum boundary layer was solved with an iterative procedure and used in our discussions (we refer to this system as a toy model).
+By assuming the radial pressure gradient force is in balance with the centripetal and Coriolis forces above the boundary layer and a bulk drag law at the lower boundary (i.e, Km(dU_b/dz)= Cd M U_b, where U_b denotes the horizontal component of wind in the slab boundary layer, and M represents the wind speed), for a slab boundary layer of mean thickness, δ , equations 2 and 3 reported in this work may be recast into the horizontal momentum equations 9 and 10 reported in Smith and Montgomery (2008).
+Apart from the analysis of simulation outputs reported in Table 1 and to provide additional insight on the relationship between the radial frictional forces (last term in equation 3), radial acceleration, and subsequent inflow, this coupled system of equations for the momentum boundary layer was solved with an iterative procedure and used in our discussions (we refer to this system as a toy model).